Dijet azimuthal decorrelation in $e^+e^-$ annihilation: Two-loops calculation: NGLs and CLs

 Away from this small-$R$ limit we perform the integration numerically.
 We show in figure \ref{fig:C2} a plot of the coefficients of NGLs and CLs at $\mathcal{O}(\alpha_s^2)$ as a function of the jet radius $R$.
 Also shown is the combined coefficient of CLs and NGLs in the $k_t$ algorithm; $\mathcal{F}^{\mathrm{k}_t}_2=\mathcal{S}^{\mathrm{k}_t}_2+\mathcal{C}^{\mathrm{k}_t}_2$.

-Notice that NGLs coefficient in the $k_t$ clustering algorithm is significantly smaller than that in the anti-$k_t$.
+Notice that the NGLs coefficient in $k_t$ clustering is significantly smaller than that in anti-$k_t$.
+Physically, this can be explained by the fact that the $k_t$ clustering procedure reduces the angular phase space available for collinear enhancement of the two gluons near the boundaries of the jets.
+This reduction of NGLs was reported even at NLL accuracy \cite{Khelifa-Kerfa:2011quw}.
 The CLs coefficient is positive and quite small, with the advantage that it cancels the NGLs coefficient, particularly at small values of $R$.
 Note that the overall coefficient $\mathcal{F}_2$ is less than 1 for values of $R$ smaller than about $0.5$.
 For small $R$ values, the anti-$k_t$ NGLs coefficient computed here is identical to that found for the single hemisphere mass \cite{Banfi:2010pa} and jet mass with a jet veto \cite{Khelifa-Kerfa:2011quw}.